NMillard/learnings/database/database-triggers.md

 I follow these practices to reduce the potential headaches that triggers may cause.

 1. No trigger on transaction/entity tables.
+Having triggers on regular tables that applications interact with will make it hard for application developers to reason about the additional side effects that ripple out from queries in the application.
 2. Triggers may only be created on special "trigger" tables so that the client is aware that inserts/update/deletes will cause side effects.
 3. Triggers must be well-documented.